GLOBALFOUNDRIES Inc. (GFS) is destined for greater heights as its last quarter sales were 2,101 M - News Daemon

 Technical Analysis of GLOBALFOUNDRIES Inc. (GFS)

-Let’s dig in a bit further.
-During the last 5-days, its volume was 1.17 million.
-That was inferior than the volume of 1.56 million it reported in year-ago period.
-As of the previous 9 days, the stock’s Stochastic %D was 76.12%.
-Additionally, its Average True Range was 2.49.
+The latest stats from [GLOBALFOUNDRIES Inc., GFS] show that its last 5-days average volume of 1.21 million was inferior to 1.55 million than last year’s volume.
+As of the previous 9 days, the stock’s Stochastic %D was 26.74%.
+Additionally, its Average True Range was 2.59.

-At the time of writing, stock’s 50-day Moving Average is $65.54, while its 200-day Moving Average is $57.92.
-However, in the short run, GLOBALFOUNDRIES Inc.’s stock first resistance to watch stands at $70.76.
-Second resistance stands at $72.19.
-The third major resistance level sits at $73.11.
-If the price goes on to break the first support level at $68.41, it is likely to go to the next support level at $67.49.
-Assuming the price breaks the second support level, the third support level stands at $66.06.
+At the time of writing, stock’s 50-day Moving Average is $66.00, while its 200-day Moving Average is $58.25.
+Now, the first resistance to watch is $68.51.
+This is followed by the second major resistance level at $69.28.
+The third major resistance level sits at $70.75.
+If the price goes on to break the first support level at $66.27, it is likely to go to the next support level at $64.80.
+Assuming the price breaks the second support level, the third support level stands at $64.03.

 GLOBALFOUNDRIES Inc. (NASDAQ: GFS) Key Stats